RemyPorter/Fictive/README.md

 # The Fictive YAML Syntax
 A Fictive YAML file MUST be a YAML array.
+Before we get into the details, there are two core ways to organize your YAML.

+## File Structure
+### The Single File Approach
+You can build your entire game into a single YAML file.
+As these files will tend to get long, it may not be the easiest or cleanest way to do it, but it's certainly a good way to get started.

+### The Directory Approach
+To make it easier to modularize your game, you can also use a directory.
+Inside this directory, you will have multiple files which describe your game, and you **must** have a `manifest.yaml`.
+This file must be an array, and each entry contains the relative path to those files.
+The order you place the files in the manifest matters, as the game will be loaded in that sequence.

+## Making Fictive Games

 When designing a YAML game, there are a few key concepts.

 The first is the state machine.
 This is the various things that can happen in the game.
 States don't have a direct mapping to anything concrete- they're not rooms or pages or scenes.
 They're best thought of as important points in the fiction, where the story can branch.

 The second is the state bag.
 The state bag is a collection of key/value pairs that can be modified as the game progresses.
 This can be used to represent things which don't map neatly to a state machine, like a character's inventory, or whether they flipped a switch earlier in the game.
 It's an arbitrary set of global variables, essentially.

 Finally, the game loop is important.
 States only transition in reaction to user input.
 The loop goes thus:

 * We output the description of the current state and substates
 * The user types a command and hits enter
 * We check to see if that input causes a transition to a new state